Emergent Elasticity and Quasiconformal Flow in Active Solids

 To build intuition, consider a conventional fluid foam.
-Here, a ``cell'' (foam bubble) interface has no rest length since its tension is independent of its length, being instead set by the fluid's surface tension.
+Here, a ``cell'' (foam bubble) interface has no rest length since its tension is independent of its length, set instead by the fluid's surface tension.
 These surface tensions are balanced against internal pressure in the foam bubbles.
 Remarkably, even though microscopically fluid, the foam macroscopically behaves like an elastic solid -- it can maintain its shape against gravity~\cite{Weaire.etal2005}.
 In a foam, interfacial tensions are fixed material parameters.
 In a tissue, they are promoted to active, dynamical variables (under local cellular control), enabling richer behavior.

-Here, we derive a continuum theory of emergent, active elasticity.
-The key to our approach lies in representing the configuration of active stress by a Riemannian metric $\mathbf{g}$, a continuum version of Maxwell--Cremona force tesselations~\cite{Baker.McRobie2025}.
+We will represent the configuration of tensions by a Riemannian metric $\mathbf{g}$, a continuum version of Maxwell--Cremona force tesselations~\cite{Baker.McRobie2025, Cremona1879}.
 The cell tiling defines an embedding of the tension metric into physical space.
 We show that the central elements of elasticity theory, a stress-free reference state and a stress-strain relationship, emerge from this embedding.
 Additionally, we will demonstrate that cell-scale topological rearrangements that enable large deformations can be captured in the continuum theory via a suitable reparametrization of the tension metric.
 Taken together, these ideas enable a continuum description of adiabatic tissue flow driven by active stress dynamics.
-The resulting theory is a form of ``emergent'' viscoelasticity, in which adiabatic stress dynamics can drive active plastic flow in the absence, or against the resistance, of external forces.
+The resulting theory is distinct from existing, active fluid models for morphogenesis~\cite{Streichan.etal2018,Saadaoui.etal2020,Serra.etal2023}, and makes differing, experimentally verifiable predictions for mechanical stress and the effect of motor molecule activity.
 In a companion paper~\cite{Claussen.etal2026a}, we show that the continuum-based, ``top-down'' approach presented here precisely matches a ``bottom-up'' coarse-graining analysis of the ATN model.